-Emergencies- Utilities
+Emergencies - Utilities

 Almost every utility outage to an entire building can be restored within a few hours, and they usually are.
 However, some interruptions or combinations of problems may affect the continual supply of a utility.
 The outage may last into the evening hours, weekends, early mornings, or, even more rare, last over several days intermittently.
-When outages begin to go beyond a reasonable short time, we attempt to obtain status information from the Physical Plant if a problem is with the off-campus utility companies or the physical play systems.
-Occasionally, we are unable to receive the best status info, but we will pass along what we have.
+When outages begin to go beyond a reasonable short time, we attempt to obtain status information from our own staff.
+We will try to obtain status information from the Physical Plant if a problem is with the off-campus utility companies or physical play systems.
+Occasionally, we are unable to receive the best status information but will pass along what we have.
 Please ask your Area Coordinator or Resident Director for updates, and they will let you know what we know.
-Some problems with water and electricity originate off campus, and the campus must wait its turn as the public utilities respond to all their problems.
-When possible, notices will be posted in the halls, or passed through Residence Life to alert students to planned scheduled outages.
+Some problems with water and electricity originate off-campus, and the campus must wait its turn as the public utilities respond to all their problems.
+When possible, notices will be posted in the halls, or passed through Residence Life to alert students to planned, scheduled outages.